Dealing through a Sales or Commercial Agent / Agency

 - the law applicable to the contract and dispute resolution issues.

-EU Commercial Agency Protection Law
+Commercial Agency Protection Law

 Competition law issues are unlikely to be a problem with a normal agency because they generally only apply where the parties to an agreement are separate commercial entities - an agent who simply obtains orders for his principal is not normally considered a separate undertaking.